pranav-kalvium/Rock-Paper-/README.md

 Edge

 Development
-The game was developed using GitHub Copilot with the following prompts:
+The game is developed using GitHub Copilot with the following prompts:

 "Create a 5-round Rock Paper Scissors game with HTML, CSS, and JavaScript"